nbock/devfolio/content/blog/my-first-blog/index.md

 ---
-title: Roborace!
+title: Roborace event 1.1
 date: '2020-11-16T12:00:00.00Z'
-description: 'MIT Driverless takes on Roborace Event 1.1 in Thruxton'
+description: 'An autonomous vehicle racing league that I participate in with my team, MIT Driverless'
 ---

 ## Driverless takes on Roborace